Hello! My name is Lyric and here is a little bit of my story:

-My favorite stories to tell have always involved the intersection of food and geography—how food opens doors to connection and compassion.
+My favorite stories to tell have always involved the intersection of food and humanity—how food opens doors to connection and compassion.

 My years as a photo editor and writer at CNN helped me to cultivate my story-telling techniques.
 During that time as the assistant producer of CNN Photos blog my work with the team was recognized by the National Press Photographers Association.
 I worked on stories for CNN that dealt with everything from: women in the food industry creating and collaborating, to one chef using natural resources on a remote island to make a sustainable food program, to a courageous Palestinian woman using food to reclaim her culture’s narrative.